MicrosoftDocs/azure-video-indexer/azure-video-indexer/text-summarization-task.md

 1. Configure the filters to have at least Meduim for each category.
 1. Apply [prompt shields for jailbreak attacks](/azure/ai-services/openai/concepts/content-filter?tabs=warning%2Cuser-prompt%2Cpython#prompt-shield-content).
 1. Select **Create** filter.

-### Throttling

-There may be too many requests being sent to VI.
-Wait for a few minutes and try again.

 ## [API](#tab/api)